Human handover: Seamlessly transfer chats to Live Agents

 Based on the scores, customers are further categorized into three categories: detractors (0-6), passives (0-8), and promoters (9 or 10). and the NPS score is calculated.

-Hence, you have to prepare the right set of questionnaires for the right group for collecting honest feedback.
+Hence, you have to prepare the right set of questionnaires for the right group to collect honest feedback.
 HBR says acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining the existing one.
+Some tips you can follow:

 The longer you make your customers wait, the less important they feel.
 Knowing how long it takes to answer customer calls can help you answer that question, and Average Wait Time has become a call center metric for the same reason.